 What about employees using WellthCare’s Trojan Horse model?

-If your employer has adopted WellthCare as a zero-risk, alongside-your-plan benefit, your mid-year change process becomes simpler.
-Because WellthCare is not insurance-it’s a Health-to-Wealth operating system that runs parallel to your major medical-you don’t need a QLE to start using it.
-Preventive actions, Store spending, and Pension contributions are independent of your health plan’s status.
-However, if you want to switch from a BUCA plan to WellthCare Complete mid-year, your employer will need to process that as part of a carrier change.
-The Readiness Index can help justify the move by showing real savings.
+If your employer uses WellthCare as a zero-risk add-on, mid-year changes are easier.
+WellthCare isn’t insurance—it’s a Health-to-Wealth system that runs parallel to your medical plan.
+So you don’t need a QLE to start using it.
+Preventive actions, Store spending, and Pension contributions are independent of your health plan.
+But if you want to switch from a BUCA plan to WellthCare Complete mid-year, your employer will need to process it as a carrier change.
+The Readiness Index can help justify the switch by showing real savings.

 Key compliance considerations for employers

-For benefits administrators, mid-year changes require strict adherence to ERISA, HIPAA, and ACA rules:
+Benefits administrators: mid-year changes must follow ERISA, HIPAA, and ACA rules:

-- HIPAA Special Enrollment - Under HIPAA, employees must be offered a special enrollment period when they gain a dependent or lose other coverage, regardless of the time of year.
+- HIPAA Special Enrollment – HIPAA mandates a special enrollment period when an employee gains a dependent or loses other coverage—no matter the time of year.

-- ACA affordability and coverage - Mid-year changes cannot violate employer-shared responsibility requirements.
+- ACA affordability and coverage – Mid-year changes can’t violate employer-shared responsibility requirements.
 If switching to a self-funded plan, you must still meet minimum essential coverage (MEC) thresholds.

 - FSA and HSA impact – Mid-year changes can affect contribution limits and reimbursements.
 The WellthCare Store is designed to work with FSA-compatible products, so employees can seamlessly redirect their spending.